anhnguyendepocen/M335/docs/tasklist.md

     * [ ] Provide plots that help them know the different potential groups (variables) they could address in different seasons (2-4 visualizations seem necessary)
     * [ ] Write a short paragraph describing each image
 * [ ] Compile your `.md` and `.html` file into your git repository
-* [ ] Complete the recommended reading on posting issues.
 * [ ] Find two other student's compiled files in their repository and provide feedback using the issues feature in GitHub (If they already have three issues find a different student to critique)
 * [ ] Address 1-2 of the issues posted on your project and push the updates to GitHub